Polyphemus: Literature and music

 Later in the century Joseph Haydn composed Acide e Galatea (1763) as his first opera while in Vienna.
 Designed for an imperial wedding, it was given a happy ending centred on the transformation scene after the murder of Acis as the pair declare their undying love.
 Johann Gottlieb Naumann was to turn the story into a comic opera, Aci e Galatea, with the subtitle i ciclopi amanti (the amorous cyclops).
 The work was first performed in Dresden in 1801 and its plot was made more complicated by giving Polifemo a companion, Orgonte.
 There were also two other lovers, Dorinda and Lisia, with Orgonte Lisia's rival for Dorinda's love.

 After John Gay's libretto in Britain, it was not until the 19th century that the subject was given further poetical treatment.
-In 1819 appeared "The Death of Acis" by Bryan Procter, writing under the name of Barry Cornwall.
+In 1819 appeared The Death of Acis by Bryan Procter, writing under the name of Barry Cornwall.
 A blank verse narrative with lyric episodes, it celebrates the musicianship of Polyphemus, which draws the lovers to expose themselves from their hiding place in a cave and thus brings about the death of Acis.
 At the other end of the century, there was Alfred Austin's dramatic poem "Polyphemus", which is set after the murder and transformation of the herdsman.
 The giant is tortured by hearing the happy voices of Galatea and Acis as they pursue their love duet.
 Shortly afterwards Albert Samain wrote the 2-act verse drama Polyphème with the additional character of Lycas, Galatea's younger brother.
 In this the giant is humanised; sparing the lovers when he discovers them, he blinds himself and wades to his death in the sea.
 The play was first performed posthumously in 1904 with incidental music by Raymond Bonheur.
-On this the French composer Jean Cras based his operatic ‘lyric tragedy’, composed in 1914 and first performed in 1922.
-Cras took Samain's text almost unchanged, subdividing the play's two acts into four and cutting a few lines from Polyphemus' final speech.
+On this the French composer Jean Cras based his operatic 'lyric tragedy' Polyphème, composed in 1914 and first performed in 1922.
+Cras took Samain's text almost unchanged, subdividing the play's two acts into four and cutting a few lines from Polyphemus's final speech.

-There have also been two Spanish musical items that reference Polyphemus' name.
-Reginald Smith Brindle's four fragments for guitar, El Polifemo de Oro (1956), takes its title from Federico García Lorca's poem, “The riddle of the guitar”.
-That speaks of six dancing maidens (the guitar strings) entranced by ‘a golden Polyphemus’ (the one-eyed sound-hole).
+There have also been two Spanish musical items that reference Polyphemus's name.
+Reginald Smith Brindle's four fragments for guitar, El Polifemo de Oro (1956), takes its title from Federico García Lorca's poem, "The riddle of the guitar".
+That speaks of six dancing maidens (the guitar strings) entranced by 'a golden Polyphemus' (the one-eyed sound-hole).
 The Spanish composer Andres Valero Castells takes the inspiration for his Polifemo i Galatea from Gongora's work.
 Originally written for brass band in 2001, he rescored it for orchestra in 2006.